czcorpus/kontext/doc/INSTALL.md

   * [Systemd configuration](#install_celery_beat_systemd_configuration)

 <a name="install_install_kontext"></a>
-## Install KonText
+## Install KonText (Ubuntu)

-The easiest way to install and test-run KonText is to install it in an **LXC container** using the <a href="../scripts/install/install.sh">install.sh</a> script provided in this repository that performs all the installation and configuration steps that are necessary to run KonText as a standalone server application for testing and development purposes.
-The installation has been tested for Ubuntu 16.04.3 LTS.
+The easiest way to install and test-run KonText is to install it in an **LXC container** using the <a href="../scripts/install/install.ubuntu.sh">install.ubuntu.sh</a> script provided in this repository that performs all the installation and configuration steps that are necessary to run KonText as a standalone server application for testing and development purposes.
+The installation has been tested in Ubuntu 18.04 LTS.

-Set up and start an LXC container:
+Set up and start an LXC container (Ubuntu variant):

 ```
 sudo apt-get install lxc
 sudo lxc-create -t download -n kontext-container -- -d ubuntu -r xenial -a amd64
 sudo lxc-start -n kontext-container
 ```